TamaraVasiljev/StatsAndBooze/README.md

 # StatsAndBooze
-Find the best day to have a beer!
+Find the best day to have a beer (or a spritz)!